 November 24, 2023

-Supporting Adults with Learning Disabilities Through Bereavement
+Adults with Learning Disabilities and Bereavement

-6 practical ways to support individuals with learning disabilities through the grieving process.
+Supporting individuals with learning disabilities through the grieving process.

 For all of us, bereavement can be incredibly hard to bear, whether it involves the death of a family member, a friend, a colleague, or even a pet.
 The sense of loss can be overwhelming and in the difficult times that follow a death, we all need help and support, both emotionally and practically.

-Challenges for adults with learning disabilities
+Challenges around bereavement for adults with learning disabilities

 While we all struggle to navigate bereavement, it can be especially hard for adults with learning disabilities.
 Depending on the nature of the disability, individuals may struggle to fully comprehend the gravity and irreversibility of the situation, and might find it difficult to communicate their feelings clearly.